sudo-ditto/sudo-ditto/README.md

 <br/>

-## Rapidfire
+## **Rapidfire**
 <table><tr><td valign="top" width="50%">

-- 🚀 I’m currently starting several projects from frontendmentor.io.
-I have almost completed [Where in the world: Rest Countries API]().
-I would love it if you check it out!
-You can check it out [live too!](https://rest-countries-api-react-redux.netlify.app/).
+- 🚀 I’m currently collaborating on a guru project from Frontend Mentor: [Invoice App](https://github.com/ivaniuss/invoice-app).
+See it [live](https://ivaniuss.github.io/invoice-app/).
 I am also working on my personal portfolio, looking foward to adding an arcade game soon!
 GitHub: [Portfolio](https://github.com/loretta-arineva/main-portfolio) Live: [Loreta Krasteva Portfolio](https://loretta-arineva.dev/).

-- 🔭 [Figaro](https://github.com/loretta-arineva/figaro) is a side project that I also started.

-- 📖 On a side note,I am currently learning React and Redux/Redux Toolkit.
-Also mastering SASS.
+- 📖 On a side note, I am currently learning learning Scrum and Git Workflow.

-- 🌱 I look foward to learning to work with Figma, Scrum, understand UX and UI better and eventually dive deeper into MERN.
+- 🌱 I look foward to learning to work with Figma, Next.js, TypeScript and eventually to dive deeper into MERN.

 - ❓ Want to start a conversation?
 You can find social links above.
 Besides coding, I also love alternative medicine, holistic approaches, animals, nature, learning new things.
 Point?
 You can talk about a lot of things with me!

 - ⚡ Fun fact: I can bark like a dog (and dogs bark back!)
-- ⚡ Fun fact 2: I like colleting notebooks and aestetic looking objects
+- ⚡ Fun fact 2: I like colleting notebooks and aestetic looking objects.
 - ⚡ Fun fact 3: I am learning German and how to play the guitar alongside coding.
 My time management skills are goot like that!

 </td><td valign="top" width="50%">